AlexKven/kwh-modbus/documentation/slave_register_specification.md

     * 3.5: Data point timescale (8 bits)
     * 4: Data points count
     * 5 to end: Name
   * If the number of data points is 0, then a non-responsive device is being reported.
-The slave shall respond with a state of 0.5: Write dataThis is to send actual data to the receiving slave.You must call `4: Prepare to write data` before calling `5: Write data`.This response will have a state of 0.Slave will automatically calculate offset from page number, according to the value returned from `4: Prepare to write data`.The data in this request will have the following format:0: Number of data points in this page (8 bits)0.5: Data point size (8 bits)1: Data point timescale1.5: Page number2 to end: Data
+The slave shall respond with a state of 0.5: Write dataThis is to send actual data to the receiving slave.You must call `4: Prepare to write data` before calling
+* 5: Write data`.`
+  *  `This response will have a state of 0.`
+  *  `Slave will automatically calculate offset from page number, according to the value returned from `4: Prepare to write data`.
+  * The data in this request will have the following format:
+    * 0: Number of data points in this page (8 bits)
+    * 0.5: Data point size (8 bits)
+    * 1: Data point timescale
+    * 1.5: Page number
+    * 2 to end: Data
 * 6: Request time
   - This is to request time from a device that can obtain the current time.
   - There is no data in this request.
+* 7: Prepare read next command
+  * This is to read the recipient and size of the next command from the slave.
+  * There is no data in this request.
+* 8: Read next command
+  * This is to read only the data of the next command from the slave.
+  * There is no data in this request.
+* 9 Acknowledge next command
+  * This is to tell the slave that the command was processed, with the response from the recipient.
+  * The data in this request will have the following format:
+    * 1: The response (16 bits, all 1s if no response)
+* 10: Prepare send command
+  * This is to send to the recipient of a command the size and sender of the command.
+  * The data in this request will have the following format:
+    * 1: Sender name length (8 bits)
+    * 1.5: Command size (8 bits)
+    * 2 to end: Sender name
+* 11: Send command
+  * This is to send the command data to the recipient.
+    * 1 to end: Command data
 * 32770 (0x8002): Broadcasts time in unsigned Y2K epoch time that is used by Arduino time library
   * Goes to all slaves at once
   * Overflows in 2136